Local Weather AlertsBerkeley County WEATHER

-Berkeley County Sheriffs Department
+Berkeley County Fire Works

 If you are in need of a smoke alarm please follow this link to our smoke detector project page and fill out the form.
 Someone from our department will then be in touch with you to set up a time for installation.
 Remember working smoke alarms save lives!